tinalina1003/CryptoClustering/README.md

   - What is the best value for k when using the PCA data?
   - Does it differ from the best k value found using the original data?

+<h3>Cluster Cryptocurrencies with K-means Using the PCA Data</h3><hr>

+Use the following steps to cluster the cryptocurrencies for the best value for k on the PCA data:

+Initialize the K-means model with the best value for k.
+- Fit the K-means model using the PCA data.
+- Predict the clusters to group the cryptocurrencies using the PCA data.
+- Create a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.
+- Create a scatter plot using hvPlot as follows:
+   - Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".
+   - Color the graph points with the labels found using K-means.
+   - Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.
+- Answer the following question:
+   - What is the impact of using fewer features to cluster the data using K-Means?